Luke-4/Generative-LLMs-for-clinical-classification/README.md

 TO DO:
 ### Data Preprocessing

-Before diving into machine learning models, it's essential to preprocess the data to ensure its quality and suitability for analysis.
+The first step is to encode the texts into feature vectors.
 The following steps have been taken:

-1. **Resampling Techniques:**
-   - Repeated Edited Nearest Neighbours (Undersampling)
-   - Random Over Sampler (Oversampling)
+1. **Encoding the texts:**
+   - Extract the embeddings from all the models before and after fine-tuning

-2. **Standardization**
+2. **Fine tunning**
+   - Low Rank Adaptation (LoRA)

-3. **Feature Selection:**
+3. **Oversampling:**
-   - Recursive Feature Elimination
+   - Synthetic Minority Over-sampling Technique (SMOTE)

-### Machine Learning Models
+### Classification Models

+The two stages of the experiment employ diferent classification techniques, first the embeddings are extracted and classified using a SVC before and after fine tunning.
+In the second stage the models are classified directly by the LLMs by aplying a liniar head on top of the model.
 Here are the models implemented:

-1. **Decision Tree Classifier**

-2. **Logistic Regression**

-3. **Support Vector Machine**
+1. **Support Vector Classifier**

+2. **Model for sequence classification**
+   - To do this AutoModelForSequenceClassification model class was used, this aplies a linear head on top of the base model to perform the classification directly.

 ### Model Evaluation

-To assess the performance of the machine learning models, the following evaluation metrics have been utilized:
+To assess the performance of the models, the following evaluation metrics have been utilized:

 1. **Precision**

 2. **Recall**

-3. **F1-Score**
+3. **Macro F1-Score**

-### Hyperparameter Tuning

-Fine-tuning the model parameters is crucial for achieving optimal performance.

-1. **Grid Search**